Logan-Bonnesen/README-Generator/README.md

 * [Questions](#questions)

 ## Installation
-asdf
+n/a

 ## Usage
-asdf
+n/a

 ## Contributions
-sdaf
+$1M donation

 ## Test
-asdf
+n/a

 ## License
-This application is licensed by Mozilla
+This application is licensed by GNU

 ## Questions
-For any questions you can reach me at my email: asdf or find me on GitHub: sdf
+For any questions you can reach me at my email: logan@logan.org or find me on GitHub: Logan-B@github.com